flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-04-qq/index.md

       his family, and continue our mission.”

       Commanding General Scott Miller on the 6th death of an American this year in Afghanistan; another soldier was wounded in the apparent "insider attack."
     _key: card-1-8c0610c3-2ee0-4f6d-ac94-3d694a6522c5
   - order: 1
     body: >-
-      > ‘If I decide to do it, it will be done.
+      > "If I decide to do it, it will be done.
 I’m not gonna ‘try’.’